mwaltersbmc/helix-tools/seal-pipelines/README.md

 |DE - Install K8s Clients | Installs/upgrades K8s clients and tools
 |DE - Run kubectl Command | Run `kubectl` commands from the Deployment Engine
 |HP - Run tctl Command | Run `tctl` commands for the Helix Platform
-|IS - Add HCT to pipeline | Adds HCT options to the HELIX_ONPREM_DEPLOYMENT pipeline
 |IS - Apply IS Server License | Apply an IS server license via the RESTAPI
 |IS - Create Realm in SSO | Creates a realm for Helix IS in the Helix Platform SSO
 |IS - Generate DBID for IS Server | Generate the DB ID used for IS licensing